 Many people believe happiness comes from ‘doing the things we like doing, and being with people we like being with’.
 But I suggest we have to take a slightly deeper dive into the subject to really understand happiness and exactly how to achieve and maintain it.

-I propose that we can indeed all be happy and I offer the insights below from my experience and research into personal development, from talking to people, and from deconstructing and reverse engineering my own happiness.
+I propose that we can all be happy and I offer the insights below from my experience, my research into personal development, from talking to people, and from deconstructing and reverse engineering my own happiness.